Giridhari Yadav

-Giridhari Yadav (born 14 April 1961) is an Indian politician.
-He is currently a member of the Lok Sabha.
-He represents Banka and is a member of the Janata Dal (United) political party.
+Giridhari Yadav (born 14 April 1961) is an Indian politician, Member of Parliament (Loksabha) and member of Janata Dal (United) political party.
+He represents Banka Lok Sabha Constituency, Bihar.

-Yadav has been elected thrice into the Lok sabha and four times in Bihar Legislative Assembly.
+Yadav has been elected four times into the Lok sabha and four times in Bihar Legislative Assembly.
 He was elected to Bihar Legislative Assembly and 11th lok Sabha with Janata Dal, while he was in RJD he was elected to Bihar Vidhan Sabha and 14th Lok sabha.
 Yadav joined JD(U) in 2010 and has been elected twice to Bihar Vidhan Sabha with JDU(U) and 17th Lok Sabha.

+In 2024 Indian General Election, he won for a fourth time as an MP (Loksabha) with JD(U) from the Banka.

 Early life

 Giridhari Yadav was born on 14 April 1961 in Banka, Bihar.
 His father, Dhano Yadav, was a school teacher in Indian Railways; his mother is Jagti Devi.
 He is one of seven children of Dhano and Jagti.

 Yadav earned a B.A. degree in history from Bhagalpur University in 1982.
 Then he moved to Madhya Pradesh to pursue postgraduate studies at DHG University, Sagar where he obtained M.A. in History and later obtained LLB in Law from Bhagalpur University at the age of 33.
 Yadav married Sumitra Devi in 1976 and has one daughter and two sons.